On this day

 How are you doing?

-It seems that you are fast asleep under the covers.
+It seems that you are fast asleep under

 While you are a sleeping,